quinn-dougherty/Portfolio/load/README.md

 # Data Loading Tool:

-This is being used behind the scenes on the project [My House](https://myhouse-lr5myrn9k.now.sh/) at Lambda School, a home valuation tool.
+This is being used behind the scenes on the project [My House](https://myhouse-app.now.sh/) at Lambda School, a home valuation tool.
+My team's contribution was the valuation itself, including the management of datasets.
+The valuation took the form of an API on elastic beanstalk, the code for which is [here](https://github.com/labs12-real-estate/labs12-real-estate-valuation_service).

 Given a data dump in a number of csvs, iterate through them and apply cleaning operations before concatenating them and writing them as one new, large csv-- all from